 - Class – Classes are an advanced sorting tool used, among other places, with QuickBooks.
 If your company uses classes on Work Orders, you can use that field as a filter here.

 - Age Greater Than X Days – Put a number in this field to find old work orders.
 Typing 28, for example, will return a list of work orders that are older than 4 weeks old.

 - Work Order linked To Project – Most work orders should b tied to a specific Project. use this filter to find those that are not.
 “Show Only” will return only work orders that have a project association.
 “Don’t Show” only lists work orders that are not tied to a project.
 “Show All” lets you see every work order, with or without a project reference.

 - Work Order linked To RMA – To find work orders associated with an RMA (Return Material Authorization, use this dropdown filter.
 “Show Only” displays work orders that are tied to an RMA.
 “Don’t Show” hides work orders that are tied to an RMA.
 “Show All” means … ehh … we don’t care if there are RMAs or not.

 Note: You can combine as many filters as you like to narrow down your search for that one specific work order.

 Once you have set all your filters, click the Close & Filter button to redisplay the list of work orders using your criteria.

 Back on the Work Order List Header, you can click the New Work Order button to create a blank work order.

 The list of work orders displayed will be organized by the Sort method chosen above.
 So, you’ll see a grey bar with the sort filter names.
-For example, if you sorted by Technician, then a grey bar will show a technician’s name followed by their assigned work orders.
+So, for example, if you sorted by Technician, a grey bar will show a technician’s name followed by their assigned work orders.
 But if you sort by Customer, then the customer’s name will be in the grey bar.

 Each Work Order line displays the following details: